-7 Reasons Businesses Need Handwritten Letters
+7 Reasons Businesses Need Handwritten Letters in 2022

 But when you consider how important emails are to most businesses these days and how much they can help grow revenues or increase customer engagement rates, there may be some benefits to switching things up from time to time and sending out formal letters instead.
 Whether you’re sending personal letters or business, letters are a way to rise above the noise.